 What does PRM's mission of "decreasing the time patients are suffering with pelvic pain" mean to you?

 At PRM we are on a mission to stop the suffering our pelvic pain patients have to endure.
 As a pelvic pain patient, I realize it is miserable to have to live with lower abdominal pain, severe menstrual cramping, pain with intercourse, urinary symptoms that keep you from sleeping and living an active life, and bowel symptoms such as pain, frequency, bloating, and constipation.

 At PRM we have a unique, safe, effective office-based procedure that has been shown to help and we want patients to start feeling better sooner – and not be tossed around the medical system seeking assistance.

 Do you do any non-profit or philanthropic work?

-Most of what I do are talks to local hospitals, non-profit organizations or moms groups to help raise awareness about the pelvic floor and pelvic pain and options for treatment.
-I am also heavily involved in the International Pelvic Pain Society which is a non-profit organization for medical professionals treating pelvic pain.
+PRM supports the Endometriosis Summit and Endo Black.
+As many of our patients have Endometriosis, these made sense for us, both non-profit organizations are doing amazing work.
+In addition, I talk to local hospitals, non-profit organizations or mom's groups to help raise awareness about the pelvic floor and pelvic pain and options for treatment.
+I am also heavily involved in the International Pelvic Pain Society, which is a non-profit organization for medical professionals treating pelvic pain.